whoisorioki/dashboard/md/data_loading.md

 # Data Loading, Caching & Persistence Implementation Checklist

 This checklist operationalizes the hybrid, multi-layered caching and persistence strategy for the Sales Analytics Dashboard, as described in the architectural blueprint.
 It covers both frontend (React Query + localStorage) and backend (FastAPI + Redis), including cache invalidation, async best practices, and monitoring.
+All frontend data loading is now via React Query and generated GraphQL hooks, with REST and Recharts deprecated.
+All contracts are enforced via codegen and mapping docs.

 ---